DImuthuUpe/AndroidPdfViewer/README.md

     .swipeHorizontal(false)
     .enableDoubletap(true)
     .defaultPage(0)
+    // allows to draw something on the current page, usually visible in the middle of the screen .onDraw(onDrawListener)
-    .onDraw(onDrawListener) // allows to draw something on a provided canvas, above the current page .onLoad(onLoadCompleteListener) // called after document is loaded and starts to be rendered .onPageChange(onPageChangeListener)
+    // allows to draw something on all pages, separately for every page.
+Called only for visible pages .onDrawAll(onDrawListener)
+    .onLoad(onLoadCompleteListener) // called after document is loaded and starts to be rendered .onPageChange(onPageChangeListener)
     .onPageScroll(onPageScrollListener)